kowallus/pwHammDist/README.md

-# pwHammDist - pairwise Hamming distance algorihms
+# pwHammDist - pairwise Hamming distance algorithms

 The repository contains a set of practical algorithms for finding pairs of similar sequences in a collection (the similarity measure is the Hamming distance).
 The software works with sequences represented in unsigned 16-bit integers or as a set of basic DNA symbols.
 Benchmarks include also generation and matching synthetic binary data.

 ### Installation on Linux

 The following steps create benchmark executables.
 On Linux PgRC build requires installed cmake version >= 3.4 (check using ```cmake --version```):
 ```bash
 git clone https://github.com/kowallus/pwHammDist.git
 cd pwHammDist